AstarNetwork/astar-docs/docs/wasm/stack/nodes-clients.md

 Shibuya has almost the exact chain specifications as our mainnet Shiden & Astar and creates the best test environment for developers who want to launch their dApp on the mainnet.

-Shibuyas `pallet-contracts` has `unstable-feature` so you can use unstable flagged features of ink!/`pallet-contracts`.
+Shibuya's `pallet-contracts` has `unstable-feature` so you can use unstable flagged features of ink! `pallet-contracts`.

 To get the latest info & get tokens via faucet, please check Shibuya's official docs.